 You must meet with the internship advisor, JMS Director of Undergraduate Studies Steven Miller, to determine eligibility and gain approval for the internship.
 Once approved, you may register for the 3- or 6-credit course on a pass/fail basis.
 You may take either or both internship courses during your undergraduate studies but only one per semester.
 Please keep in mind that JMS majors are allowed to take a maximum of nine out-of-classroom credits (these include internship, practicum and independent study courses).

 JMS internships are supervised field experiences at professional media outlets.
-For the 3-credt internship, you must work at your site a minimum of 15 hours a week during the semester.
-Off-site or virtual positions are not acceptable.
-For the 6-credit internship, you must work at your site a minimum of 24 hours during the semester.
+For the 3-credit internship, you must work a minimum of 15 hours a week during the semester.
+Due to the pandemic and changing industry, on-site and online internships are eligible to receive credit.
+For the 6-credit internship, you must work a minimum of 24 hours during the semester.
 You must complete a weekly journal and attend several in-class meetings during the semester.

-Upon completing an internships, you will be able to:
+Upon completing an internship, you will be able to:

 During the semester, student interns will be required to submit a weekly journal to the Coordinator in which she/he details their activities and interactions at the placement.